AlbrechtL/managed-switch-yang-netconf-cli-docker/README.md

 This project provides a Docker container for managing network switches using CLI, netconf, and restconf interfaces, leveraging YANG models for configuration and state data.
 It is built on top of the clixon framework and utilizes open-source YANG models from the YangModels and OpenConfig projects.
 The container aims to simplify deployment and integration of network management tools in a consistent, reproducible environment.

+While this project is designed to be as generic as possible, development and testing have primarily focused on the [open source managed switch hardware](https://github.com/AlbrechtL/rpi-managed-switch-4-port).
+Compatibility with other hardware platforms may require additional adaptation or testing.

 ## Acknowledgements